i-winxd/AutoKarokeInator/README.md

 the only notes in C6 play at 0:00, 0:04, and 0:07, your subtitles will switch at 0:00, 0:04, and 0:07. **It is strongly
 recommended to only place notes in C6 such that they are timed with another syllable.**

+**NOTE: YOU MAY NEED TO USE GHOST CHARACTERS (a.k.a. "-" and remove that post editing) TO DEAL WITH LONG RESTS**

 ## Running the .py file
 If you don't like running .exe files randomly, you can run the .py files.
 Here's how you do it: